hotcrssbuns/journal_application/README.md

 # Simple Command-Line Journal

-A very basic journaling application that allows you to write and read daily journal entries.
+A basic journaling application that allows you to write and read daily journal entries.
+The first program I've made with Python.

 ## Features

-- Write multiple journal entries with timestamps
+- Write journal entries
-- Read all previous journal entries
+- Read previous journal entries
 - Simple command-line interface
 - Automatic date and time stamping
 - Entries stored in a plain text file